wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 &nbsp;

 He also envisions entering the space industry in the 2040s.
-Masahiro’s vision is on an extraterrestrial scale, but first, what are some of the difficulties he faces in developing his business on a global scale?
+Mark's vision is on an extraterrestrial scale, but first, what are some of the difficulties he faces in developing his business on a global scale?

 > MELTIN MMI has yet to create a commoditized product, so our immediate goal is to sell a product.